EGI-Federation/documentation/content/en/users/data/management/datahub/api/_index.md

 aliases:
   - /users/datahub/api
 description: >
-  The Application Programming Interfaces of EGI DataHub
+  The programmatic interface of EGI DataHub
 ---

 Most operations in EGI DataHub can be performed using one of the